Gorilla Monsoon: Post-retirement

-Personal life
+Personal life and death

-Marella was married to his wife, Maureen (1939–2025), for more than 40 years and had four children: Sharon (born 1960), Joey (1963–1994), and Valerie (born 1966).
+Marella was married to his wife, Maureen (née Hess)(1939–2025), for more than 40 years and had four children: Sharon (born 1960), Joey (1963–1994), and Valerie (born 1966).
 Víctor Quiñones (1959–2006) was listed in Gorilla's obituary as his son as well.
+However, Marella's family denies that Quiñones was a biological child of Marella.

 On July 4, 1994, his son, Joey Marella, who worked as a referee for the WWF, fell asleep at the wheel and died in a car accident on the New Jersey Turnpike while returning from refereeing an event in Ocean City, Maryland.
 He was not wearing a seatbelt at the time of the crash.
 Fellow WWF employee Mike Chioda later commented that Marella was "heartbroken" about his son's death.

 In early 1994, Marella co-hosted the short-lived morning variety/game show Bingo Break on WBFF in Baltimore, Maryland, which also featured fellow WWF on-air personality Sean Mooney as the bingo caller.
 The program did not acknowledge Marella's wrestling career, and as such he was billed on-camera as Bob Marella rather than as Gorilla Monsoon.

-Death and legacy
+Death

 Marella died on October 6, 1999, of heart failure brought on by complications of diabetes, at his home in Willingboro Township, New Jersey.
 He was 62 years old.
 His body was buried next to his son, Joey Marella, at Lakeview Memorial Park in Cinnaminson, New Jersey.